SALE 50% OFF

 Question: Can this kayak be used for fishing, how do I add rod holders?

-• Place aluminum bench between 2 D-rings on each side of tube, in front of cut out.
-Use provided 2 straps to secure bench, so that it does not move.
-Provided basic double D-ring straps can be replaced with much stronger lashing tie downs sold on Amazon if needed.
-Just cut them shorter and fry cut ends with open flame.
+• Place the aluminum bench between the two D-rings on each side of the tube, just in front of the cut-out.
+Use the 2 provided straps to secure the bench so it doesn’t move.
+For stronger hold, you can replace the straps with heavy-duty lashing tie-downs from Amazon—just cut them shorter and seal the ends with a flame.

-• Generally, kayak paddle can be used to easily adjust kayak directions, with just few strokes.
+• Use the kayak paddle to steer or make small adjustments with just a few strokes.

 Important Notes on assembly: